sci-visus/NSDF-WIRED/readme.md

 - `conversion`: Versions of our script to convert the hundreds of netCDF files to a single IDX file.
 - `visualizations`: Quick and dirty visualizations to inspect our data under different contexts.
 Subdirectory `demos` has versions of self-contained demos using the data in IDX format.
 - `data_quality`: Scripts toward identifying gaps and issues like silent corruption.
+- `data`: netCDF file for final use, non-interim.

 Check the `readme.md` of each directory to see further details about each step.